 “Mm?”
 Steph grunt-hummed past her bite of cake.
 She pushed her plate across the counter to Tom and pouted, hating to be rushed in the middle of a dessert.
 She drained the last of her coffee to clear her throat.

 “The new customer,” Tom answered, waving in the general direction of the register.

 Steph looked over toward the register but didn’t see anyone.
 She looked behind her, “Well, where’d they go?”

-“He said he had an important call to take and he’d be right back.”
+“He said he had a very important phone call to take and he’d be right back.”

 “Ah,” Steph said, swiveling around on her seat to see out the window.
 A man in his late twenties was talking on his cell right outside the door, forcing the people walking by outside to swerve to avoid him.
 A younger couple, each with a toddler in a backpack carrier, shot him dirty looks as they passed.

 Tom noticed him blocking the door of his coffee shop, too, “Well, heck.
 Can’t this guy go sit in his car or somethin’, ‘stead of blockin’ the door to my establishment?”
 He began to tap his fingers on the counter with impatience.